Date Established: 2/19/2007

 UB Policy Library

-A web-based, centrally located system containing the most current version of all university policies.
+A web-based system containing the most current version of a university policy.

 A directive that states the university’s official position on a particular issue and:

 • Mandates actions or constraints for members of the UB community

 • Has broad application throughout the university

 • Helps achieve compliance with laws and regulations